PixarAnimationStudios/OpenUSD-proposals/proposals/text/README.md

 Currently the TextStyle class includes the following properties:

 - typeface.
 The string for the font name.
 This property must be specified for TextStyle.
 There is no default value.
+- fontType.
+This is a string token, which could be "ttf/otf", "fon", "pcf", "shx" and any other font types.
+Because most of the font library has the similar handling for ttf font and otf font, we use "ttf/otf" for both ttf font and otf font.
+By default the fontType is "ttf/otf".
 - textHeight.
 An int value represents the height of the text.
 This property must be specified for TextStyle.
 There is no default value.
 The unit is textMetricsUnit.
 If you want to get a float text height, you need to use a scale matrix.
 - bold.
 A boolean value.
 By default it is false.
 - italic.
 A boolean value.
 By default it is false.